Why I'm Running

 Support for Seniors Aging Independently

 The role of the County Board of Supervisors here is clear: San Diego County not only needs to increase direct support for senior resources, but also to improve the process and the interface through which senior services are offered.
 This must be a priority.
 During college, I supported myself by working as an in-home healthcare aide for developmentally disabled persons and a Certified Nurses Aide for the Veterans Administration, caring mostly for Veterans of World War II and the Korean War.
-I also have a personal understanding of the complexity of aging.
-My own mother is 83 years old, and in my family we have encountered the stress and uncertainty involved in taking stock of existing government resources to support her needs for housing and healthcare.

 A Clean, Connected, and Safe San Diego